HiteshRepo/personal-blog-site/content/technical/ai/n-grams.md

 tags: ["ai", "machine learning", "tech", "LLMs", "AI resources", "n-grams", "transformer"]
 ---

-# Understanding LLMs: How Large Language Models Use Auto-Completion to Predict Text

 - [Why](../first-ai-post/) am I writing this blog post?
 - [Where](../) do I find all the relevant blogs on AI grouped together?